 - $100 for 3rd place

 Speaking of the end of league…

-Save the date!
 We’ll have our first ever League Banquet the Tuesday after the final week of our Fall League: December 22nd.
+NEW DATE TBD.
 Be sure at least one team members is able to join us; we’ll be having a quick meeting to discuss any potential league rule changes!
 Each league player will get a free drink token and a reminder during their Week 8 play.
 Be sure to follow us on social media for reminders and sneak peeks of the door prizes!